tarJ8253/tarj8253.github.io/content/post/r-howto.md

 title: "Rの使い方" # Title of the blog post.
 date: 2025-03-04T15:46:46+09:00 # Date of post creation.
 description: "R linux" # Description used for search engine.
-featured: true # sidebarのおすすめの投稿, sets if post is a featured post, making appear on the home page side bar.
+featured: false #true # sidebarのおすすめの投稿, sets if post is a featured post, making appear on the home page side bar.
 draft: false #true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main # when uncomment, display on manu bar